vivid-inc/ash-ra-template/README.md

 # Ash Ra Template

-Minimal template library for Clojure featuring Ruby 2.0 ERB syntax and Clojure language processing.
+Minimal template library for Clojure featuring Ruby 2.0 ERB-esque syntax and Clojure language processing.

 **Motivation**: Of the Clojure templating libraries we found, none seemed to directly assist in porting a non-trivial amount of ERB-templated content from [Middleman](https://github.com/middleman/middleman) to a custom Clojure-based static site generation tool.
 We find that the ERB syntax contrasts well with Clojure code, and being able to in-line arbitrary Clojure code is intoxicatingly pragmatic (also expressed as: Enough rope to hang oneself).
-So to keep this expressive power we wrote Ash Ra Template, or **ART**.
+So that we may all wield this expressive power, we wrote Ash Ra Template, or **ART**.

 ## Usage